 Q. When will my child enter first grade at Berkshire Waldorf School?

 A. Students who will be age six by September 1 are eligible to start first grade the same year.
 This is typical of Waldorf education, not to push children so that they are “over placed” and stressed, but to wait for their own developmental readiness before moving into academic work.
-Based on children’s love of being outside and learning by doing and moving, our indoor/outdoor kindergarten where all the senses and the imagination are continually engaged is an incredibly rich and nourishing preparation for the abstract academic work of first grade.
+Based on children’s love of being outside and learning by doing and moving, our outdoor kindergarten, where all the senses and the imagination are continually engaged, is an incredibly rich and nourishing preparation for the abstract academic work of first grade.
 As Shakespeare wrote, “Ripeness is all.”

 Q. Is religion taught in Waldorf schools?

-A. In Waldorf schools, teachers are working with children to develop all levels of human capacity — one of which is “spiritual,” — the intangible part of who we are.
+A. In Waldorf schools, teachers are working with children to develop all levels of human capacity, one of which is “spiritual” — the intangible part of who we are.
 In early childhood, this includes a cultivating feelings of gratitude, reverence and wonder.
-This may manifest in a word like “God” in a verse but it could also be Mother Nature, Old King Winter or discussing gnomes that visit the classroom.
+This may manifest in a word like “God” in a verse, but it could also be Mother Nature, Old King Winter or gnomes that visit the classroom.
 In “building a house for the soul,” teachers offer an appreciation of forces that might work beyond our immediate senses, and that align with children’s imaginative capacities.

 A. Anthroposophy is a formal educational, therapeutic, and creative system established by Rudolf Steiner, seeking to use mainly natural means to optimize physical and mental health and well-being.

 Here is a talk on Anthroposophy and Waldorf education.
 At 8:25, Brian Gray talks about the relationship between the two.

 Q. What if my child doesn’t speak English?